regebro/hovercraft/docs/examples/hovercraft.rst

 ...and manual positioning
 =========================

-So inserting one slide means
+So inserting a slide means

 repositioning all the following slides!